ph4n70m-777/7hund3rp0r7-5c4nn3r/README.md

 - ✔️ Scans ports from 1-1000 (customizable)

 ## Updates Planned:-
-- 🕗 Export scan results to a txt file.
+- Export scan results to a txt file. - one day....

 > __Warning__
 >